Travel Guide: 36 Hours In Quy Nhon

 We stayed at Life’s a Beach, a collection of bungalows plus a little bar right in the heart of the fishing village.
 It has a dorm, doubles and private bungalows.
 We rented out the whole dorm but a bungalow would suffice for 4-5 people.
 The path through the fishing village is only wide enough for a motorbike so your cab will drop you at the top of the hill.
 “Authentic” is an overused term for travel but, as opposed to a usual resort, wandering down through a lively fishing village to reach your beachfront bungalow is a nice way to ease into a weekend away from the city.

-Other options: Down a little ways on the same beach is AVANI resort.
+Down a little ways on the same beach is AVANI resort.
 It’s five star with all the amenities, including a spa.
 Many say that it doesn’t warrant it’s five star status, though there are newer high-end resorts in development such as a rumored Anantara Resort adjacent to the AVANI next year.

 Beyond AVANI is Life’s a Beach Backpacker.
 It’s a no-frills place made of mostly concrete, but it makes up for that by being set on a hill overlooking the sea and their nice private beach.
 It has a restaurant and bar with hammocks, very chill vibes.